What is my mailing address at NEC?

 Residence Life strongly recommends insuring your instrument, if applicable, while living in the Residence Hall.
 Some NEC students have used Clarion Musical Instrument Insurance in the past.

 Is it possible to keep a car or bike at NEC?

-The Student Life and Performance Center is located about a 2-minute walk from the Massachusetts Ave. station on the MBTA orange line, a 3-minute walk from the Symphony stop on the MBTA Green E line, a 1-minute walk from bus stops for the CT1 and 1 bus.
+The Student Life and Performance Center is located about a 2-minute walk from the Massachusetts Ave. station on the MBTA orange line, a 3-minute walk from the Symphony stop on the MBTA Green E line, and a 1-minute walk from bus stops for the CT1 and 1 buses.
 Students should check their email before the fall and spring semesters to learn more about the opportunity to purchase discounted MBTA passes.